Einstein Discovery in Tableau – Try it for Yourself

 Review what’s included in the dataset to make sure it is accurate, and click Upload File.

 For simplicity, just choose Automated setup.
 This is where Einstein Discovery will automatically choose the best fields based on R-squared, but in this case, since there are only 5 fields, all will be selected.
-Then click Create Story.
+Then click Create Model.

 Step 3 – Deploy the Model

 One of my favorite features of Einstein Discovery is the ability to select actionable variables from the model that, should a user change them, would improve the overall predicted result.
 Both Discount and Quantity are possible variables that could be adjusted by users, so you can check those two for now.
 For each variable selected, Einstein Discovery will evaluate all categories of that variable during prediction time and offer recommendations based on how to improve the prediction (in this case, how to predict higher profit).
-Once you select variables, click Review, then Deploy.
+Once you select variables, click Next.

 Step 4 – Add the Einstein Discovery Extension to Your Tableau Dashboard